Myofunctional Therapists Get Reflex Integration Tools and CEUs

 Nearly every human skill and functional activity depends on the foundations laid down in infancy via the neurodevelopmental movements.
 For example, sucking and rooting are infant primitive reflex movements directly related to the function of the mouth.
 Another lesser-known example is the set of infant rhythmic movements which help to develop the brainstem.
 A well-developed brainstem controls muscle tone, which then helps with the overall function of the muscles—including muscles of the mouth and tongue.
 The rhythmic movements also provide stimulation to mature the cerebellum, which among other things, is involved in coordinating mouth movements.
 Marge Foran is an expert dental hygienist and myofunctional therapist, who recognizes the connection between neurodevelopmental movements and myofunctional therapy:

 "It is important to understand how retained primitive reflexes can impact the fine motor skills required for the functions of the orofacial muscles.
-I highly recommend the Brain and Sensory Foundation courses for those providing orofacial myofunctional therapy."
+I highly recommend the Brain and Sensory Foundations courses for those providing orofacial myofunctional therapy."

 Marge Foran, BA, RDH, COM